GreenAI-Uppa/deep_learning_mcmc/README.md

-# Deep learning by MCMC
+# Deep learning by MCMC with sparsity priors

-This repo is a work in progress to provide the code to optimize neural networks with Markov Chain Monte Carlo Optimization
+This repo is a work in progress to provide the code to optimize sparse neural networks with Markov Chain Monte Carlo Optimization

-## installation
+ Installation

 ```
 pip install torch
-pip install -r requirements.txt
-python setup.py install
 ```

-## usage

 Train the model on cifar-10 with mcmc (run --help for additional arguments)